 - Non-purging Type: The person has used other inappropriate compensatory behaviors, such as fasting or excessive exercise, but has not regularly engaged in self-induced vomiting or the misuse of laxatives, diuretics, or enemas

-Now, according to the newer DSM-5, these specifiers no longer exist (remain listed here for historical/informational purposes only).
+Now, according to the DSM-5, these specifiers no longer exist (but remain listed here for historical/informational purposes only).
 The deletion of the purging/non-purging specifier types was made with the rationale that compensatory behaviors may change from purging (e.g., using laxatives) to non-purging forms (e.g., extreme dieting) within the same individual over the course of the disorder.

 This entry has been adapted for DSM-5; diagnostic code 307.51.

 American Psychiatric Association.
 (2013).
 Diagnostic and statistical manual of mental disorders (5th ed.).
 Washington, DC: Author.